daithimarkham/Programming-for-Data-Analysis-Project-2019/README.md

 - Jupyter Notebook, and how to use one for this project.

 For this project we will be using a Jupyter notebook for our simulated dataset, using numpy.random to generate our data.
+You will also need to download Anaconda, and the terminal which we will be using is going to be Commander.

 • Create a new repository on Github, name it, initialize a ReadMe, Add.gitignore-Python, license, and click on clone/download and copy the link.